 Since this park exists for all to see, I decided to bring my uncle from Hong Kong up to Muir Woods while he was here visiting.
 It was a great experience for both him and my family because there are almost no natural spaces to go to in Hong Kong.
 Visiting the redwood forests is great and everyone should be able to see these trees.

 Muir Woods and many redwood forests are open to everyone.
-If you’re worried that overcrowding of the park will be detrimental to your overall experience visit the redwoods when the park are least congested (external link).
+If you’re worried that overcrowding of the park will be detrimental to your overall experience visit the redwoods when the park is least congested (external link).